brendt/stitcher.io/src/content/blog/2019-05-02-short-closures-in-php.md

 In short, short closures allow the same functionality you'd expect from normal closures, with the exception of only allowing one expression.

-## No multiline
+## No multi-line

 You read it right: short closures can only have _one_ expression.
 This means you cannot have multiple lines in them.

 The reasoning is as follows: the goal of short closures is to reduce verbosity.
 `fn` is of course shorter than `function` in all cases.
-However, Nikita Popov, the creator of the RFC, argued that if you're dealing with multiline closures, there less to be gained by using short closures.
+Nikita Popov, the creator of the RFC, however argued that if you're dealing with multi-line functions, there less to be gained by using short closures.

-After all, multi line closures are by definition already more verbose, being able to skip two keywords (`function` and `return`) wouldn't make much of a difference.
+After all, multi-line closures are by definition already more verbose;
+so being able to skip two keywords (`function` and `return`) wouldn't make much of a difference.

 Whether you agree with this sentiment is up to you.
-While I can think of many one-line closures in my projects, there are also plenty of multi line ones, and I'll personally miss the short syntax in those cases.
+While I can think of many one-line closures in my projects, there are also plenty of multi-line ones, and I'll personally miss the short syntax in those cases.

-It is possible that multi line short closures will be added though, but that's an RFC on its own.
+There's hope though: it is possible to add multi-line short closures in the future, but that's an RFC on its own.

 ## Values from outer scope

-A major difference between short and normal closures is that short closures don't require the `use` keyword to be able to access data from the outer scope.
+Another significant difference between short and normal closures is that the short ones don't require the `use` keyword to be able to access data from the outer scope.

 ```php